-Consistent with those listed in the 2007 Final EIS/R, the objectives of Phase 2 of the SBSP Restoration Project at Eden Landing are:
+The Objectives of Phase 2 of the SBSP Restoration Project are:

-- 1. Create, restore, or enhance habitats of sufficient size, function, and appropriate structure to: - Promote restoration of native special-status plants and animals that depend on South Bay habitat for all or part of their life cycles. - Maintain current migratory bird species that utilize existing salt ponds and associated structures such as levees. - Support increased abundance and diversity of native species in various South Bay aquatic and terrestrial ecosystem components, including plants, invertebrates, fish, mammals, birds, reptiles, and amphibians. - 2.
-Maintain or improve existing levels of flood risk management in the South Bay.3 - 3.
-Provide public access and recreational opportunities compatible with wildlife and habitat goals.
+- 1. Create, restore, or enhance habitats of sufficient size, function, and appropriate structure to: - Promote restoration of native special-status plants and animals that depend on South San Francisco Bay habitat for all or part of their life cycles. - Maintain current migratory bird species that utilize existing salt ponds and associated structures such as levees. - Support increased abundance and diversity of native species in various South San Francisco Bay aquatic and terrestrial ecosystem components, including plants, invertebrates, fish, mammals, birds, reptiles, and amphibians. - 2.
+Maintain or improve existing levels of flood protection in the South Bay. - 3.
+Provide public access and recreational opportunities compatible with wildlife and habitat goals. - 4.
+Protect or improve existing levels of water and sediment quality in the South Bay and take into account ecological risks caused by restoration. - Implement design and management measures to maintain or improve current levels of vector management, control predation on special-status species, and manage the spread of non-native invasive species. - 6.
+Protect the services provided by existing infrastructure (e.g., power lines, railroads).